sindrets/diffview.nvim/README.md

 # Diffview.nvim

-Single tabpage interface to easily cycle through diffs for all modified files for any git rev.
+Single tabpage interface for easily cycling through diffs for all modified files for any git rev.

 ![preview](.github/media/screenshot_2.png)